Deep tree-ensembles for multi-output prediction: Results and Discussion

-According to one error and hamming loss, X\_OS\_TE yields superior results overall, whereas X\_TE has the upper hand in micro average precision and micro AUC.
-In terms of label ranking error, X\_TE, X\_OS and X\_OS\_TE had a similar number of superior performances, nonetheless, on average, they are equivalent.

-When analyzing one error and hamming loss, the neural network, MLP, was superior in four datasets (enron, medical, scene and yeast) which contain more instances as seen in Table \ref{table:datasetsmlc}, nonetheless our variants X\_TE, X\_OS and X\_OS\_TE were still superior on average.
-Moreover, when considering micro average precision and micro AUC, the MLP failed to achieve comparable results.
+As detailed in Tables \ref{table:hamming}, \ref{table:labelranking}, \ref{table:oneerror}, \ref{table:microaverage} and \ref{table:microauc}, our variants are often associated to the best performances in most of the measures.
+Similar to the MTR experiments, the X\_TE performs better in the majority of the experiments as stated by the hamming loss, label ranking, micro average precision score and microAUC.

+According to both hamming and ranking losses, X\_TE surpasses the competitors in a large number of datasets, leading to a better performance overall.
+The superiority of our method is more noticeable according to the micro average precision score, as shown in Table \ref{table:microaverage}.
+In this case, X\_TE yields a considerably higher mean micro average precision score.

+A similar behaviour was perceived for microAUC where X\_TE normally provides the best results.
+Moreover, we could notice that the inclusion of tree-embeddings leads to an improvement in almost all cases when compared to the original representation (RF + ET).

+When analyzing one error, the neural network, MLP, was superior on average, followed by another competitor method, ECC.
+These results are unexpected since these methods failed to achieve a competitive performance according to the other measures.
+In particular, these methods were exceptionally better than X\_TE in some datasets, such as genbase, medical and plantGO, nonetheless our variant X\_OS\_TE provides better results in more datasets to the point that it is ranked higher according to its Frieman-Nemenyi test (Appendix Figure 1).

 Our main competitor, MLDF, struggled to achieve a competitive performance.
-With the exception of a few cases, its performance was underwhelming even when compared to the baselines for all three available evaluation measures \footnote{The extra features employed by MLDF are measure specific, and they are not defined for Micro Average Precision and Micro AUC.}.
-This finding is rather surprising at first since it is somewhat similar to our variant X\_OS.
+With the exception of a few cases, its performance was underwhelming even when compared to the baselines for all three available evaluation measures \footnote{The extra features employed by MLDF are measure specific, and they are not defined for micro average precision score and microAUC.}.
+This finding is rather surprising at first since it is fairly similar to our variant X\_OS.
 However, there are some major differences between the two methods.
 First, there is a different optimization mechanism for the number of trees.
 Second, the extra features used at each layer are different, since X\_OS directly concatenates the output features, and MLDF employs a measure-aware feature reuse mechanism.
 Third, our method also employs cross-over between the extra feature sets to prevent overfitting.
-The difference is highlighted in Figure \ref{figure:rankingnemenyi} where MLDF is associated with a low rank, making it statistically significantly different from our X\_TE, X\_OS, X\_OS\_TE variants.
+The difference is highlighted in Figure \ref{figure:rankingnemenyi} where MLDF is associated with a low rank, making it statistically significantly different from all variants of our method.